khachaturyan-1991/MC_ML_clustering/README.md

 # MC_ML_clustering
 Model trained to predict behaviour of a cell based on its nearest neighbor surraunding.
-The model is trained on data produced by 2D sising model with the use of the code https://rajeshrinet.github.io/blog/2014/ising-model/
+The model is trained on data produced by 2D sising model with the use of the code https://rajeshrinet.github.io/blog/2014/ising-model/ .
+After the model is trained, it runs several simulation to simulate cluster growth.
+The clusters are then identified with use of DBSCAN and big cluster are counted for several simulatin steps.